npm/rfcs/accepted/0000-sbom-command.md

 `--package-lock-only` - Constructs the SBOM based on the tree described by the _package-lock.json_, rather than the contents of _node_modules_.
 Defaults to _false_.
 If the _node_modules_ folder is not present, this flag will be required in order to generate an SBOM.

-`--workspace` - Runs the command only in the context of the specified workspace (can be set multiple times).
+`--workspace` - When used with a project utilizing [workspaces](https://docs.npmjs.com/cli/v9/using-npm/workspaces), generates an SBOM containing only the identified workspaces (the flag can be specified multiple times to capture multiple workspaces).
+The SBOM will be rooted in the base directory of the project but will only include the specified child workspace(s).

-`--workspaces` - Runs the command in the context of all configured workspaces.
+`--workspaces` - When used with a project utilizing [workspaces](https://docs.npmjs.com/cli/v9/using-npm/workspaces), generates an SBOM that includes ONLY the project's child workspaces.
+Any dependencies which are associated exclusively with the root project will be omitted.

 If the user runs the `sbom` command without first installing the dependencies for the project (i.e. there is no _node_modules_ folder present) an error will be displayed.
 An SBOM can be generated solely based on the contents of the _package-lock.json_ but requires the user to explicitly specify the `--package-lock-only` flag.